+Effective Leadership:Summarize the Relationships with staff, students and community members are

-Effective Leadership:Summarize the effective leadership trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+effective leadership trends and patterns strengths as well as the analyzing of data.

+observed by the team while completing Staff involvement in the decision making process is an area of growth.

+this section of the report.
+What are the

+important trends and patterns that will

+support the identification of student,

+teacher, and leader needs?